Visoryn

 What the GA4 connection actually does

 Connecting GA4 to Visoryn has two separate parts.
 First, your website needs the Google tag so visits are collected in a Google Analytics 4 web data stream.
 Second, Visoryn needs read access to the same GA4 property through the Google Analytics Data API.
+In the current setup, you grant the Visoryn reader Google account access to the GA4 property, then save the numeric Property ID in Visoryn.
 The website tag sends sessions into GA4; Visoryn reads those sessions and identifies traffic whose source or referrer looks like an AI assistant or AI search engine.

 This is not a whole-internet AI search panel.
 GA4 can only show visits to your own website or app.
 That makes the report useful for measuring downstream clicks from ChatGPT, Perplexity, Gemini, Claude, Microsoft Copilot, Brave Search, Kagi, You.com, and similar sources after those users land on your site.